vialauditThe Roundup

 What we audited

 We mirrored Janoshik's public-tests listing into a local corpus and extracted the headline fields from every report image — compound, purity percentage, identity confirmation, test date, batch ID, vendor.
-The full pipeline lives at scripts/janoshik/ in the vialaudit repository and is documented in our Janoshik COA verification guide.
+Our methodology page documents how the audit corpus is built; the Janoshik COA verification guide documents how a buyer can verify any individual certificate against the same public source.

 For this audit we asked four narrow questions: